rust-lang/book/src/ch20-01-unsafe-rust.md

 that as the programmer, you’ll ensure that the code inside an `unsafe` block will access memory in a valid way.

-People are fallible and mistakes will happen, but by requiring these several unsafe operations to be inside blocks annotated with `unsafe`, you’ll know that any errors related to memory safety must be within an `unsafe` block.
+People are fallible and mistakes will happen, but by requiring these unsafe operations to be inside blocks annotated with `unsafe`, you’ll know that any errors related to memory safety must be within an `unsafe` block.
 Keep `unsafe` blocks small; you’ll be thankful later when you investigate memory